 Yes, yes, I know that those who succeed are the ones who trust their gut instinct.
 Go ahead, trust your instincts, but, trust me, it doesn’t harm you to listen to the other person.
 At least, just listen.
 Once done, you can decide if you want to take up their feedback or not.
 Who knows, something good may come out of it.
 That said, you don’t have to listen to all forms of unsolicited advice, and you can certainly filter out those who are more interested in criticizing you than giving you an honest opinion.
 But, those who disagree with you after listening to you properly, hear them out.
 They mean well.

 5. You don’t follow your discipline

 If you observe successful people around you, in any sphere, you’ll discover that they don’t waste their time.
-They lead their life with a certain discipline.
-From the greatest leaders to the richest people, discipline is the hallmark of their life.
+They lead their lives with a certain discipline.
+From the greatest leaders to the richest people, discipline is the hallmark of their lives.
 Once you set a discipline, follow it.
 Your mind will give you numerous excuses to falter, to take it easy today, to do it tomorrow or to abandon your plan altogether.
-The only thing you have to do is to not listen to your mind.
-The more determined you are to follow your discipline, the less excuses your mind will come up with.
+The only thing you have to do is not listen to your mind.
+The more determined you are to follow your discipline, the fewer excuses your mind will come up with.
 And, once your mind realizes that you don’t waver, it stops complaining.

 If you are hardworking and disciplined, if you are a good listener and can work without seeking attention, your success is as good as given.